QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-05-mapping_ue5migration.md

 Cook and Paking remains the same process as before but there are 2 important things that have changed.

 ### Updated .bat Pak file
-You NEED to use the new updated .bat with the UE5.3 files (do not just edit your exisiting one):
+You NEED to use the new updated .bat with the UE5.3 files (do not just edit your existing one):
 [More Info](https://unofficial-modding-guide.com/posts/batchfiles/)

 ```batch